Daytron/Flipit-Map-Creator/README.md

 Flipit Map Creator is a companion JavaFX application for the upcoming game called Flipit.
 Allows to create, modify and save Flipit map json files.
 This application is still in working progress but the barebone functionalities are in placed.

 ### Features
-  - Create and edit tiles on click
+  - Create and replace tiles on click
-  - Create map up to 20 by 20 size
+  - Can create map with size up to 20 by 20.
-  - Validation on every step, to ensure proper map data modifications
+  - Automatically saves a preview image file of the map.

 ### Screenshot
 ![ScreenShot](https://raw.githubusercontent.com/Daytron/Flipit-Map-Creator/master/Screenshots/FlipitMapCreatorScreenshot.png)